desihub/desidatamodel/doc/DESI_TARGET/fiberassign/tile.rst

 ============= ======= ======== ===================
 Name          Type    Units    Description
 ============= ======= ======== ===================
-fiber         int32            fiber id [0-4999]
-positioner    int32            label for field   2
-numtarget     int32            number of targets that this fiber covers t_priority    int32            target priority targetid      int64            selected target ID desi_target0  int64            TARGETFLAG for that target ra            float32 deg      Right ascension [degrees] dec           float32 deg      Declination [degrees] xfocal_design float32 mm       X location on focal plane [mm] yfocal_design float32 mm       Y location on focal plane [mm]
+fiber         int32            fiber id on the CCDs [0-4999] positioner    int32            positioner id on the focal plane [0-4999] targetid      int64            selected target ID ra            float32 deg      Right ascension [degrees] dec           float32 deg      Declination [degrees] xfocal_design float32 mm       X location on focal plane [mm] yfocal_design float32 mm       Y location on focal plane [mm] desi_target0  int64            TARGETFLAG for that target numtarget     int32            number of targets that this fiber covers t_priority    int32            target priority [deprecated?]
 ============= ======= ======== ===================

+Notes:

-Note: we will probably change these to UPPERCASE and adjust some names (e.g. t_priority to PRIORITY)
+  * we will probably change these to UPPERCASE and adjust some names (e.g. t_priority to PRIORITY)
+  * x/yfocal_design are where fiber assignment thought the targets would be; this is non-authoritative and more detailed downstream code may have a refined answer

 HDU2
 ----